-A caravan cover is a great way to protect your caravan from wear and tear off the road and to preserve its exterior componentry and longevity of the RV its self and most importantly the resale value of your pride and joy.
+A caravan cover is a great way to protect your caravan from wear and tear off the road and to preserve its exterior componentry and longevity of the RV itself and most importantly the resale value of your pride and joy.

-If you're debating purchasing a caravan cover but aren't quite sure what they're all about, then the following few paragraphs are for you.
+If you're debating purchasing a caravan cover but aren't quite sure what they're all about, then read on.

 Do I Need a Caravan Cover?